 Baking powder creates very tiny air bubbles on the surface of the battered cauliflower when fried, resulting in an even lighter batter.

 Since the buffalo sauce adds so much flavor, the batter is simply seasoned with a blend of garlic powder, salt and pepper.

 Because the batter is liquid I prefer frying these cauliflower for the best texture though they can also be baked.
-Heat the oven to 425ºF (220ºC).
+Preheat oven to 425ºF (220ºC).
 Arrange the coated cauliflower on a baking sheet greased with cooking spray.
 Make sure the cauliflower are about 1″ apart.
 Bake for 15 minutes then flip the cauliflower and continue baking until crispy, about an additional 15 minutes.
 Toss in the buffalo sauce mixture as directed.

 If you enjoyed this crispy buffalo cauliflower bites recipe, give these a try:

 TAG ME ON INSTAGRAM TO BE FEATURED ON MY STORIES! @cookingwithcocktailrings